 - Divert all water away from your foundation.

 - Keep your gutters and down spouts clean and have it divert water at least four feet from your house.
-This can be done with gutter extentions.
+This can be done with gutter extensions.
 If your house doesn’t have gutters, have them installed.

 - You should never have standing water on your roof.
 This is mostly an issue with flat roofs.